-The Group Accounts summarise the transactions of the Authority and its Subsidiaries for the 2021/2022 financial year and its position at the year-end of 31 March 2022.
+The Group Accounts summarise the transactions of the Authority and its Subsidiaries for the 2022/2023 financial year.
 The Accounts have been prepared in accordance with proper accounting practices as required by the Accounts and Audit (Wales) Regulations 2014.

-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2021/2022 and the Service Reporting Code of Practice 2021/2022, supported by International Financial Reporting Standards (IFRS).
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2022/2023 and the Service Reporting Code of Practice 2022/2023, supported by International Financial Reporting Standards (IFRS).
 Where there is no relevant IFRS or International Accounting Standard (IAS), reference is made to International Public Sector Accounting Standards (IPSASs); if there is no relevant IPSAS, domestic Financial Reporting Standards (FRSs) are applied.